 The Royal Air Force Nursing Service was established in 1918 and renamed Princess Mary’s Royal Air Force Nursing Service in 1923.
 It was a women-only service until 1980.

-Search and download (£) the index cards to First World War campaign medals awarded to nurses (WO 372) on our website.
-Use the keywords “Nurse” or “Voluntary Aid Detachment”, as well as providing a surname to help your search.
+Search and download from our website (£) the medal index cards (WO 372) to First World War campaign medal rolls.
+Theses index cards are the primary source of information on medals awarded to nurses who served in the war.
+Use the keywords “Nurse” or “Voluntary Aid Detachment”, as well as providing a surname, to aid your search.

 Search by name online in the campaign medal and award rolls (WO 100) using Ancestry.co.uk (£).
+These rolls are indexed by the index cards described above and do not usually contain biographical information.
 You will need to know the campaign and the relevant nursing service to use these records.
-These do not usually contain biographical information.

 Records in other archives and organisations